 Do you Beat the Market?

 By applying leverage, it is possible to scale absolute returns arbitrarily.
-To compare strategies fairly, we need to evalute if the profits made are worth the risk taken.
+To compare strategies fairly, we need to evaluate if the profits made are worth the risk.
 This concept is called risk-adjusted returns.

-When looking at a chart in hindsight, interim drawdowns feel very different than once you experience them live.
+When looking at a chart in hindsight, interim drawdowns feel very different from when you experience them live.
 Many investors initially overestimate their appetite for risk and reconsider when faced with volatility.
-Therefore, you should focus much more on the risk level, than on the absolute returns.
+Therefore, you should focus much more on the risk level than on the absolute returns.

 What About Leverage?

-Tactical asset allocation mostly aims at managing risks, even though this might result in a drag on performance.
-If a strategy's risk management works particularly well, it is often possible to compensate the performance hit induced through managing by applying a moderate amount of leverage.
+Tactical asset allocation primarily aims at managing risks, even though this might result in a drag on performance.
+If a strategy's risk management works particularly well, it is often possible to compensate for the performance hit induced through managing by applying a moderate amount of leverage.
 One way to achieve superior risk management is through the additional diversification of meta-portfolios.
-In this context, it might make sense to include aggressively leveraged components, while keeping the meta-portfolio's aggregate leverage within moderate limits.
+In this context, it might make sense to include aggressively leveraged components while keeping the meta-portfolio's aggregate leverage within moderate limits.

 We are not opposed to using leverage, but strongly suggest not to take this lightly.
 It is important that investors understand the implications of leverage and do their thorough due-diligence beforehand.